ABHINEET4/Stopwatch---Application/README.md

 resetTimer(): Resets the timer by stopping it and setting the minutes and seconds back to 0. formatTime(minutes, seconds): Formats the time as "MM:SS" and returns the formatted string. padZero(value): Pads a single-digit value with a leading zero if necessary.
-Feel free to modify and enhance the code to suit your needs.

 License
 This project is licensed under the MIT License.